tzoltie/js-scrabble-challenge-class/README.md

 Welcome to the Scrabble challenge!

 ## Learning Objectives
-- Build a simple program using functions, loops, and flow control
+- Build a simple program using classes, functions, loops, and flow control
 - Use `git` & GitHub to commit work and open a Pull Request

 ## Instructions